PrincetonJRose/Day-1-Terminal-github---other-useful-tools/README.md

 > `rm` ( remove ) - used to delete content. **Takes an argument for what to delete ( i.e. `rm MyNewFile.txt` )**

+> `clear` - will clear the terminal window out.
+Less clutter.
+Be aware that your history may disappear!

 > `alias` - allows you to create shortcuts and save them in a variable in your terminal configuration file. **Very advanced, don't mess with these to much early on.** Useful as you get more comfortable though!!!

 **Another quick note: you can use autocomplete to fill in the names of things when typing into the console using the `Tab` key!!!**